rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/migrate-to-meraki-gui-0.png)

 **Change AP management-mode to Meraki**

-The conversion can be triggered per AP or to multiple APs at once.
+The conversion can be triggered per Access Point or to multiple Access Points at once.

 _Per AP basis_